KaneCheshire/Communicator/README.md

 ## Introduction

-Sending messages and data between watchOS and iOS apps is possible thanks to Apple's work on `WatchConnectivity`, however there are a _lot_ of delegate callbacks to work with, and some of the API calls are quite similar and it's not really clear which is needed and for what purpose.
+Sending messages and data between watchOS and iOS apps is possible thanks to Apple's work on `WatchConnectivity`, however there are a _lot_ of delegate callbacks to work with, some of the API calls are quite similar and it's not really clear which is needed and for what purpose.

-`Communicator` means you don't have to spend any time writing a cross-platform wrapper around `WatchConnectivity` and is extremely easy to use.
+`Communicator` means you don't have to spend any time writing a cross-platform wrapper around `WatchConnectivity`, and it's extremely easy to use.

+`Communicator` supports watch switching out-the-box, uses closures rather than delegate functions, and allows multiple places in your app to react to messages and events.

+## Quick start

 Each app gets its own shared `Communicator` object to use which handles all the underlying session stuff: